Director | Regulatory, Compliance & Risk

-Josh Cocklin is responsible for managing due diligence investigations for the firms clients in providing regulatory, compliance and legal advice and representation, particularly in relation to the healthcare and pharmaceutical sector.
+Josh Cocklin is responsible for managing due diligence investigations for clients and providing regulatory, compliance and legal advice and representation, particularly in relation to the healthcare and pharmaceutical sector.
 Josh has advised on a large number number of regulatory issues – including those involving the MHRA (including IAG), ICO and HMRC.
-He also has acted for and advised in relation to disputes with the NHS, GPhC and other healthcare regulators.
+He also has acted for and advised in relation to disputes with the NHS, GPhC, GMC and other healthcare regulators.

-Josh has over 11 years’ regulatory, compliance and investigation experience – several years of which was spent heading up the investigations/litigation support team for a global investigation/intelligence firm.
+Josh has over 12 years’ regulatory, compliance and investigation experience – several years which was spent heading up the investigations/litigation support team for a global investigation/intelligence firm.
 Josh is a Certified Fraud Examiner and a Member of the Association of Certified Fraud Examiners.
-Josh is also a Member of the Institute of Business Ethics, the Fraud Advisory Panel and the Chartered Institute of Legal Executives.
-He is retained as a board adviser to various organisations.
-Josh is a Magistrate assigned to the London bench and he is authorised to sit in the Crown Court to hear appeals from the Magistrates Court.
+Josh is a Member of the Institute of Business Ethics, the Fraud Advisory Panel and the Chartered Institute of Legal Executives.

 At present, Josh is heavily involved in providing advice in relation to regulatory and compliance matters, particularly to healthcare and pharmaceutical clients.
 Josh is assisting various businesses across Europe conduct due diligence investigations into their business partners, suppliers and customers.

 Josh has recent and current experience as follows:

-- Advising and representing various holders of an MHRA WDA(H) with referrals to the Inspection Action Group IAG for compliance deficiencies arising out of the Human Medicines Regulations 2012 and the principles of Good Distribution Practice (GDP) including those licence holders facing proposed (and immediate) suspension and removal of the Responsible Person and other variations by the MHRA (via IAG).
+- Advising, consulting and representing various holders of an MHRA WDA(H) with referrals to the Inspection Action Group IAG for compliance deficiencies arising out of the Human Medicines Regulations 2012 and the principles of Good Distribution Practice (EU GDP) including those licence holders facing proposed (and immediate) suspension and removal of the Responsible Person and other variations by the MHRA (via IAG).

 - Assisting a pharmacist the subject of an investigation by the relevant healthcare regulator – the General Pharmaceutical Council (GPHC), leading to the case being closed by the GPhC with no further action being taken at the pharmacist.

-- Assisting pharmaceutical wholesalers in connection with regulatory enquiries, leading to no further action being taken both in respect of the regulatory matter (arising out of GDP and the Human Medicine Regulations) and the criminal enquiry (arising out of the Misuse of Drugs Act and Misuse of Drugs Regulations).
+- Assisting pharmaceutical wholesalers in connection with regulatory enquiries by the MHRA, leading to no further action being taken both in respect of the regulatory matter (arising out of EU GDP and the The Human Medicine Regulations) and the criminal enquiry (arising out of the Misuse of Drugs Act and Misuse of Drugs Regulations).

-- Provided representation to a wholesaler in connection with an enquiry by the MHRA relating to the dealing in high-value medicines, following a referral to the Inspection Action Group (IAG) as a result of serious deficiencies in respect of the Human Medicines Regulations 2012 and Good Distribution Practice (GDP) – including providing consultancy in respect of improvements to its operations and compliance framework, ultimately avoiding suspension of the WDA(H).
+- Provided advice and representation to a wholesaler in connection with an enquiry by the MHRA relating to the dealing in high-value medicines, following a referral to the Inspection Action Group (IAG) as a result of serious deficiencies in respect of the Human Medicines Regulations 2012 and Good Distribution Practice (GDP) – including providing consultancy in respect of improvements to its operations and compliance framework, ultimately avoiding suspension of the WDA(H).

 - Advising a director in respect of enquiries by the NHS Counter Fraud Authority, providing general advice on process and procedure.

-- Advising a WDA(H) holder (wholesaler of pharmaceutical products and medicines) in respect of exposure under the Misuse of Drugs Act, Misuse of Drugs Regulations, Human Medicines Regulations and GDP in respect of deficiencies identified by MHRA subsequently referred to IAG for consideration of suspension.
+- Advising a WDA(H) holder (wholesaler of pharmaceutical products and medicines) in respect of exposure under the Misuse of Drugs Act, Misuse of Drugs Regulations, Human Medicines Regulations and Good Distribution Practice (GDP) in respect of deficiencies identified by MHRA subsequently referred to IAG for consideration of suspension.

-- Advising in relation to a claim against the NHS in relation to its decision to refuse to pay a pharmacy for its claims.
+- Advising and consulting in relation to a claim against the NHS in relation to its decision to refuse to pay a pharmacy for its claims.

 - Assisting a pharmaceutical wholesaler in connection with regulatory compliance enquiries, leading to no further action being taken both in respect of the regulatory matter and the fitness to practice enquiry.